 The doctrine of corporate opportunity generally provides that a corporate fiduciary may not develop an opportunity using corporate resources, acquire an interest adverse to that of the corporation or acquire property that is reasonably incident to the present or prospective business of the corporation or in which the corporation has a present or expectancy interest, unless that opportunity is first presented to the corporation and the corporation chooses not to pursue that opportunity.
 The doctrine of corporate opportunity is intended to preclude officers or directors or other fiduciaries from personally benefiting from opportunities that belong to the corporation.
 Our amended and restated certificate of incorporation provides that the doctrine of "corporate opportunity" will not apply with respect to certain parties to our investors' rights agreement, in each case together with their respective affiliates, and its and their affiliates' directors, partners, principals, officers, members, managers and/or employees.
-LucasZoom, LLC, Permira Advisers LLC, FPLZ I, L.P., FPLZ II, L.P., GPI Capital Gemini Holdco, LP, TCV IX, L.P., TCV IX (A), L.P., TCV IX (B), L.P., TCV Member Fund, L.P., TCV IX (A) Opportunities, L.P., Bryant Stibel Growth, LLC and Bryant-Stibel Fund, I LLC or their affiliates will, therefore, have no duty to communicate or present corporate opportunities to us, and will have the right to either hold any corporate opportunity for their (and their affiliates') own account and benefit or to recommend, assign or otherwise transfer such corporating or investing in competing businesses.
-We, therefore, may find ourselves in competition with certain of our stockholders, directors or their respective affiliates, and respective affiliates, and we may not have knowledge of, or be able to pursue, transactions that could potentially be beneficial to us.
-Accordingly, we may lose a corporate opportunity or suffer competitive harm, which could negatively impact our business, operating results, financial condition and future prospects.
+LucasZoom, LLC, Permira Advisers LLC, FPLZ I, L.P., GPI Capital Gemini Holdco, LP, TCV IX, L.P., TCV IX (B), L.P., TCV IX (B), L.P., TCV IX (C), L.P., TCV IX (C), L.P., TCV IX (C), L.P., TCV IX (C), Permira Advisers LLC, PLZ I, L.P., Bryant Stibel Growth, LLC and Bryant-Stibel Fund, I LLC or their affiliates will, therefore, have no duty to communicate or present corporate opportunities to us, and will have the right to either hold any corporate opportunity for their (and their affiliates') own account and benefit or to recommend, assign or otherwise transfer such corporate opportunity to persons other than us.
+As a result, certain of our stockholders, directors and their respective affiliates will not be prohibited from operating or investing in competing businesses.
+We, therefore, may find ourselves in competition with certain of our stockholders, directors or their respective affiliates, and we may not have knowledge of, or be able to pursue, transactions that could potentially be beneficial to us.